 Climatic and agronomic conditions

-Australian Crop Report: September edition
+Australian Crop Report: February edition

 Upper layer soil moisture responds quickly to seasonal conditions and often shows a pattern that reflects rainfall and temperature events in the days leading up to the analysis date.
 Lower layer soil moisture is a larger, deeper store that is slower to respond to seasonal conditions and tends to reflect the accumulated effects of events that have occurred over longer periods.

-Soil moisture and rainfall over the entire growing season will determine planting opportunities and crop production outcomes for dryland summer crops.
-With extremely low upper layer soil moisture and variable levels of root zone soil moisture, the favourable rainfall outlook for the remainder of the growing season will need to be realised to achieve current forecast summer crop production during 2020–21.
+With generally average or better soil moisture levels in most cropping regions, the favourable rainfall outlook for the remainder of the growing season is likely to be sufficient to achieve current forecast summer crop production during 2020–21.

 According to the 3-month rainfall outlook (March to May), issued by the Bureau of Meteorology on 4 February 2021, rainfall in summer cropping regions in New South Wales and Queensland is likely to be generally above average.
 There is a 75% chance of receiving between 50 and 100 millimetres in most grain sorghum growing regions in New South Wales and Queensland (Map 5).

 The outlook for maximum and minimum temperatures from March to May 2021 indicates generally average daytime temperatures, and slightly higher than average night-time temperatures are likely in summer cropping regions in New South Wales and Queensland.
 In areas with sufficient soil moisture, these average temperatures will benefit crop growth and yield prospects, particularly for crop sown later than the recommended planting window.